Minimum discrepancy principle strategy for choosing $k$ in $k$-NN regression

+Figures \ref{runtime_boston}, \ref{runtime_diabetes} indicate that the minimum discrepancy principle rule $k^{\tau}$ has the smallest runtime among the model selection criteria.
+At the same time, Figure \ref{prediction_error_boston} shows that the prediction error of $k^{\tau}$ has better performance than that of $k_{\textnormal{AIC}}$, $k_{\textnormal{5FCV}}$, and $k_{\textnormal{GCV}}$.
+Figure \ref{pred_error_diabetes} indicates that the performance of the minimum discrepancy stopping rule $k^{\tau}$ is better than that of $k_{\textnormal{AIC}}$, $k_{\textnormal{5FCV}}$, and similar to that of $k_{\textnormal{GCV}}$.
 Let us turn to the results for the "California Houses Prices" and "Power Plants" data sets.
-Figures \ref{prediction_error_california}, \ref{prediction_error_power} display the prediction performance of the model selection rules: for the "California Houses Prices" data set, the prediction performance of $k^{\tau}$ is comparable to the performance of $k_{\textnormal{GCV}}$ and is uniformly better than the $5$FCV rule $k_{\textnormal{5FCV}}$ and $k_{\textnormal{AIC}}$; for the "Power Plants" data set, the prediction error of the minimum discrepancy principle is similar to that of $k_{\textnormal{AIC}}, k_{\textnormal{GCV}}$, and $k_{\textnormal{5FCV}}$ for the sub-sample sizes $n_s \leq 1000$, and is little worse for $n_s = 2100$.
-This deterioration of the performance could be due to the estimation of the variance $\sigma^2$ from Eq. (\ref{var_est}).
 Figures \ref{runtime_california}, \ref{runtime_power} show the runtime of the stopping rules: one can conclude that the computational time of the minimum discrepancy rule $k^{\tau}$ is less than the computational time of the generalized cross-validation, AIC criterion, and $5$ fold cross-validation.
+Figures \ref{prediction_error_california}, \ref{prediction_error_power} display the prediction performance of the model selection rules: for the "California Houses Prices" data set, the prediction performance of $k^{\tau}$ is comparable to the performance of $k_{\textnormal{GCV}}$ and is uniformly better than the $5$FCV rule $k_{\textnormal{5FCV}}$ and $k_{\textnormal{AIC}}$; for the "Power Plants" data set, the prediction error of the minimum discrepancy principle is similar to that of $k_{\textnormal{AIC}}, k_{\textnormal{GCV}}$, and $k_{\textnormal{5FCV}}$ for the sub-sample sizes $n_s \leq 1000$, and is little better than generalzed cross-validation and 5FCV for $n_s = 2100$.

 The overall conclusion from the simulation experiments is that the prediction error of the MDP stopping rule $k^{\tau}$ is often better than for standard model selection strategies, such as the AIC criterion or $5$--fold cross-validation, while its computational time is lower.